-The Table 7.3.1.1-1 above summarizes all the solutions incorporated in the TR 29.835 and groups the solutions into different type of solutions.
+The Table 7.3.1.1-1 above summarizes all the solutions incorporated in the TR 29.835 and groups the solutions into different type of solutions along with the transport protocols supported by the solutions.
 The following clauses provide detailed evaluation on each type of solutions.

 7.3.1.2 Evaluation of 3GPP standardizing port from dynamic range (Solution#1)